-On a Mission from God sermon series Invites Questions about How Faith and Life Intersect March 8, 2020 Rev. Kory Wilcoxson
+Imagine a Church sermon series #3 - Invites Questions about How Faith and Life Intersect Sept.
+26, 2021 Rev. Kory Wilcoxson

 When I was a seminary student serving as an intern at a church, I had a member of the congregation ask me to lunch.
 Darrell, who was usually friendly and talkative, said very little until after the food was brought.
 And then, with a shameful look, he said to me, "I have some concerns."
 Realize that's not a minister's favorite thing to hear.
-It ranks right up there with "Who picks these hymns, anyway?" and "You know, people are saying..."
+It ranks right up there with, "Who picks these hymns, anyway?" and "There's a called Board meeting tomorrow but you don't need to attend."
 I told the man I was all ears and over breadsticks and pizza he said in a hushed voice, "I have some questions about the Bible.
 I don't know if I believe all of it."
-I assured him that he was not alone and I encouraged him to talk to the senior minister!
+I assured him that he was not alone and I encouraged him to talk the senior minister, who was much better trained to handle these things.
+He said, "Oh, no, I can't tell this to a real minister!
 That's why I wanted to talk to you."
 I asked him why he wouldn't go to the senior minister and he said something that has always stuck with me: "I can't let anyone know I have questions."